margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 Bench has been my favorite lift recently, despite my slow gains in strength.
 My first two bench attempts felt really good, and so I requested to Jessie that I try 45kg for my final attempt (a 5kg, rather 2.5kg, jump between attempts).
-I have done 45kg multiple times before and so I was confident I would get make it.
+I have done 45kg multiple times before and so I was confident I would make it.
 I did succeed in lifting the weight, however I rushed my bench set up and the weight felt heavier than I expected it to, leading me to rush and skip the "Press" command.
 Because I skipped the command, I failed the lift and it did not count towards my total.